kaiwolff/Eng88-Cyber-Course/Week_2/Python_Basics_Day1/README.md

 Knowing at least one OOP language is vital, this can be taken across to other languages and apply security measures.

-##Running Notes - Lesson on variables
+## Running Notes - Lesson on variables

--Variables work as a placeholder to store data.
+- Variables work as a placeholder to store data.
 - Main types are strings, Booleans, Numbers (integers and floats)
 - "Quotation Marks designate strings"
 - boolean holds True or False